-- · Ask your doctor - Contact the Center for Disease Control and Prevention (CDC) 1-800-232-4636 - If you are uninsured or under-insured and need vaccinations, call your county Department of Health: Erie Co.
-(716) 858-2373 Niagara Co.
-(716) 278-1900
+- · Ask your doctor - Contact the Center for Disease Control and Prevention (CDC) 1-800-232-4636 - If you are uninsured or under-insured and need vaccinations, call the Erie County Department of Health at (716) 858-2373

 Risks:

 As with any vaccine, there is always a chance of side effects.
 These are usually mild and go away on their own.
 One common side effect is fainting after an injection.
 Sitting for 15 minutes after the injection will help avoid this.